Updated Feb 5, 2026

 Chemical exfoliants, including alpha-hydroxy acids (AHAs), beta-hydroxy acids (BHAs), and polyhydroxy acids (PHAs), offer a gentle yet effective approach to exfoliation.
 They align well with hormonal changes throughout the menstrual cycle.

 However, there is a difference between AHA and BHA exfoliants where different exfoliants achieve varying degrees of exfoliation.
 It’s not always recommended to use both types at the same time because it can cause skin irritation and dryness.
-If you’re new to chemical exfoliators, start using it once or twice a week at night.
+If you’re new to chemical exfoliators, start using them once or twice a week at night.

 Pros of Chemical Exfoliation

-• Gentle on Sensitive Skin: Less abrasive, making them suitable for sensitive skin and reducing cycle-related sensitivities.
+- Gentle on Sensitive Skin: Less abrasive, making them suitable for sensitive skin and reducing cycle-related sensitivities.

-• Uniform Exfoliation: Provides even exfoliation without the risk of micro-tears, preserving the integrity of the skin.
+- Uniform Exfoliation: Provides even exfoliation without the risk of micro-tears, preserving the integrity of the skin.

 Cons of Chemical Exfoliation

-• Potential Irritation: Higher concentrations can cause irritation, so it's important to use these products in moderation.
+- Potential Irritation: Higher concentrations can cause irritation, so it's important to use these products in moderation.

 Physical Exfoliation